You know the answer.

 Pricing

-Free while we're in early access.
+Free while we're building.

 Early Access